Wildlife of Chile: Geography

 From the wildlife angle, Chile in Southern South America stretches in a north–south direction, called the spine of South America, has terrestrial borders with Argentina and Peru, and has long coast line of 6,435 km (3,999 miles) on the South Pacific Ocean.
 The Atacama Desert is the most arid desert in the world.
 The Ojos del Salado, a crater lake which is the world's highest lake, at 6390 m, is located here.

 Climate

-In northern Chile there is the harsh Atacama desert with typical desertic wildlife such as cacti.
-In the country's middle part, there is a temperate Mediterranean climate, while the south has cold and moist mountainous regions and numerous islands.
+In northern Chile there is the harsh Atacama Desert with typical desert wildlife such as cacti.
+In the country's central region, there is a temperate Mediterranean climate, while the south has cold and moist mountainous regions and numerous islands.